direvus/direvus.github.io/_posts/2021-01-03-wellboard-and-vise.md

 {% include figure.html source="bench-with-vise.jpg" alt="bench with vise" caption="The complete bench with the vise" %}

 Now I just need to install the jaw liners in the vise to get it fully armed and operational.
-I had original bought a piece of decking hardwood to be the vise liner, but on further consideration I decided that the grooves cut into the underside of the timber would look stupid and annoy me.
-So I need to source some 19 x 90mm hardwood for this task.
+I had originally bought a piece of decking hardwood to be the vise liner, but on further consideration I decided that the grooves cut into the underside of the timber would look stupid and annoy me.
+So I need to source some plain 19 x 90mm hardwood for this task.

 ## Lessons learned